© Roman Mager / Unsplash

 The third edition of the ILO Global Estimates on International Migrant Workers: Results and Methodology presents the most recent estimates on the stock of international migrant workers, disaggregated by age, sex, country-income group and region, and the estimation methodology.
 The reference year is 2019.
 The report predates the onset of the COVID-19 crisis, which has affected the magnitude and characteristics of international labour migration.

-Global estimates on labour migration are not in the ILOEST database or other database on ILOSTAT.
+Global estimates on labour migration are not published on ILOSTAT.

 Publications